viamrobotics/docs/docs/components/gripper/_index.md

 # SMEs: Bucket Team
 ---

+Grippers provide an API for opening and closing a device.

-If you have a physical robotic grasping device that can open and close, use a _gripper_ component.
+If you have a robotic grasping device that can open and close, use a _gripper_ component.

-The gripper component is often used with the following services:

-- [motion service](/services/slam/): to move machines or components of machines
-- [frame system service](/services/navigation/): to configure the positions of your components

 ## Available models